Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>--color</b>         ... use color highlighting (can be used on terminals which
                     support ANSI escape codes)

+<b>--mawk</b>          ... use mawk, the very fast AWK implementation based on a
+                    bytecode interpreter.
+Without this option, awk is used, which usually maps to GNU awk (but not always).
+                    (Note: If you know that awk on your system maps to mawk, use this option to make the mawk usage explicit, as this option also turns off mawk's i/o buffering on places where progress of commands is displayed, i.e. on places where i/o buffering causes confusion and is unwanted).

 <b>--lTest</b>         ... (do not use in real operations) support for lint-testing
                     of AWK programs